Skip to content

 European Commission – EIF

 Today, semantic interoperability is the biggest stumbling block for digital supply chains.
-First, we have more systems generating more data that we do not understand.
-Further, we keep trying to improve our data fluency problems with tech solutions, when it is really a business problem.
+First, we have more systems increasingly generating more data, but the data is not have shared meaning across the supply chain.
+Second, most organizations fail to understand that data fluency problems are not necessarily a tech problem; it is primarily a business problem.
 See discussion below.

 a.
 The Digital Transformation Challenge: More Complex Systems Generating More Data That Gets Lost in Translation.